-- The strategic leadership of mathematics is well-informed, reflective and focused on improving the provision for the children and associated learning outcomes.
-There have been notable changes made to the schemes of work in mathematics that have impacted positively on the quality of the provision and the children's learning experiences: during the discussion with a group of year 6 children, the children spoke cheerfully and confidently about their learning in mathematics. - The school collects a wide range of performance data on the children, which it uses to set individual targets, monitor progress and target appropriate intervention where necessary.
+- The strategic development of personalised staff development programmes is well-informed, reflective and focused on improving the provision for the children and associated learning outcomes. - The school collects a wide range of performance data on the children which it uses to set individual targets, monitor progress and target appropriate intervention, where necessary.
+The school demonstrated clearly, using the available data, how the new approaches have impacted positively and improved outcomes for the children.